Jamming and flocking in the restricted active Potts model: Numerical Results

-The $\epsilon-\rho_0$ phase diagram of RAPM with softcore restriction is shown in Fig.~\ref{fig11}(b).
-The system behaves nearly diffusively for very small $\epsilon$; therefore, jamming does not exist at small densities.
-However, with high particle propulsion, due to a significant restriction ($U=0.07$), a jammed phase occurs even at small and intermediate densities where the cutoff $\epsilon$ value to jamming decreases with $\rho_0$.
-With the increase of $\epsilon$, transitions to the jammed phase occur faster for higher densities as more particles accumulate at a site with higher velocities.
-The $\epsilon-\rho_0$ phase diagram in Fig.~\ref{fig11}(b) for $\epsilon \leqslant 1$ is analogous to the $\epsilon-\rho_0$ phase diagram of the unrestricted APM.
-At the zero activity limit ($\epsilon=0$), the system behaves like the unrestricted APM at small $U$ where we see a direct liquid-gas transition with density whereas, at larger $U$, orientationally disordered self-segregated domains are observed instead of the ordered liquid phase (see Appendix \ref{appendixB}).
+The corresponding phase diagram is shown in Fig.~\ref{fig11}(b).
+The system behaves nearly diffusively for very small $\epsilon$; therefore, jamming does not exist at this limit.
+However, with high activity, due to the restriction on propulsion, a jammed phase occurs even at small and intermediate densities where the cutoff $\epsilon$ value to jamming decreases with $\rho_0$.
+This physically signifies that for small densities, high activity is needed to create a jam whereas for large densities, jamming can happen at less speed.
+The conventional $\epsilon-\rho_0$ phase diagram of the unrestricted APM \cite{APM} breaks down at the large velocity-density limit in Fig.~\ref{fig11}(b) whereas in the $\epsilon \leqslant 1$ limit, the two diagrams are analogous.
+At the zero activity limit ($\epsilon=0$), the system behaves like the unrestricted APM at small repulsion where we see a direct liquid-gas transition around $\rho_0 \sim 3.5$ whereas, at strong repulsion, orientationally disordered self-segregated domains are observed instead of the ordered liquid phase (see Appendix \ref{appendix_diffusive} for details).